haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 for removal, if it involves a line, you've to fix up all following lines, (and it has to know something was removed).

+The overal goal would be to roundtrip 99% of all hackage packages.

 ### Partials

 + modification to the `GenericPackageDescription`.